Jordan’s ID gets recognition.

 Jordan's new electronic ID card will reinforce the infrastructure required for digital signature and make it possible to introduce new online paperless services.

-The smart identity card includes 18 data fields, such as gender, the name in Arabic and English, place of birth, area of residence, and blood type.
+The smart identity card includes 18 data fields, such as gender, name in Arabic and English, place of birth, area of residence, and blood type.

-Petra is the symbol of Jordan.
-World Heritage and one of the 7 Wonders of the World.
+Petra is the symbol of Jordan: World Heritage and one of the 7 Wonders of the World.

 There's more.